-Supply chain management (SCM) has a need to be efficient in order for operations to be able to reduce waste, cost, increase profit, and ensure for timely deliveries of product.
-This is why understanding the five functions of supply chain management are incredibly important and will provide thorough insight into how to improve your manufacturing operations efficiency.
-Therefore, here are the five functions of supply chain management (SCM).
+Good supply chain management ensures that you maintain a balance between demand and supply.
+In order to reduce waste, increase profits, reduce costs, and ensure the timely delivery of products, supply chain management must be efficient.
+This is why understanding the five functions of supply chain management is essential for manufacturing organizations as it will provide insight into how to improve the efficiency of your operations.
+Therefore, here are the five functions of supply chain management.

 Five Functions of Supply Chain Management

 The five functions of supply chain management include the following:

 The first function of supply chain management is purchasing.
 In the manufacturing process, raw materials are required to produce goods and products.
 It is important that these materials are procured and delivered on time so that production can begin.
 For this to occur, coordination with suppliers and delivery companies will be required to avoid any potential delays.